vudyaabhinav/trayt_express_challenge/README.md

 ## Github branch
+There are a couple of options on how to share the code with us:-
-Please fork the repository on your local machine, make your changes and then commit to **your** private github repository.
+1. Please fork the repository on your local machine, make your changes and then commit to **your** private github repository.
 Once complete, please add the following github users to your private repo:
 - jcasner
 - harshnak
 - kgiberson

+2. If you do not want to upload in you private repo, please email us the zip file of the code.

 ## What we are looking for in this coding challenge
 1. Able to understand requirements and build basic routes in express.js
 2. Know how to deal with *promises* and use ES2017 *async/await syntax*
 3. Know how to write *easy to understand* and *easy to change* code